 Annual Goal: $70,000

-A donation to our Rapid Response Program provides assistance to a crisis that needs immediate financial support.
+A donation to our Rapid Response Program provides assistance to a crisis in Lithuania that needs immediate financial support.
 These are short term fundraising projects that surface quickly and address a pressing need.
 Sunlight Children's Aid communicates the details of these projects through email, Facebook and our website.

 Annual goal: as needed